grafos-ml/test.fm/README.md

 Installation
 ============
 1. download and extract the sources.
-2. check the dependencies in conf/requirements.txt (the pyjnius could fail if you use pip)
+2. check the dependencies in conf/requirements.txt
 3. run #sudo python setup.py install
 4. if you are a developer of test.fm better do python setup.py develop
 5. enjoy and contribute